 Palliative care is provided by a specially-trained team of doctors, nurses and other specialists who work together with a patient’s other doctors to provide an extra layer of support.
 It is appropriate at any age and at any stage in a serious illness, and it can be provided along with curative treatment.

 Most insurance plans, including Medicare and Medicaid, cover palliative care.
 If costs concern you, a social worker from the palliative care team can help you.

-If a primary physician or medical specialist recommends palliative care, YOU as a patient or FAMILY MEMBER can choose which agency you want.
-BE SPECIFIC – and request Loving Hearts Hospice and Palliative Care.
+If a primary physician or medical specialist recommends palliative care, you as a patient or family member can choose which agency you want.
+If this type of care is not mentioned, you can tell your doctors and nurses that you would like to see the palliative care team.
+Please request Loving Hearts Hospice and Palliative Care.
 Loving Hearts is available to anyone in Dearborn, Franklin, Ohio and Ripley counties.